-When talking to the media and others in your community about your Lions club and Lions Clubs International, it is helpful to know what Key Lions Messages you want to get across.
-Review the Key Lions Messages and Questions prior to interviews, activities where the media might be present and visits to other organizations and schools.
+When talking to the media and others in your community about your Lions club and Lions Clubs International, it is helpful to know what key Lions messages and answers to questions you want to get across.
+Review the Key Lions Messages and Questions prior to interviews, activities where the media might be present and visits to other organizations.